mapoulos/callimachus-gregory-nazianzus-diss/dissertation/Dissertation.md

 [^236]:	@Vertoudakis-OGDOOVIVLIOTIS-2011 164.

-[^237]:	Panagiotis, for instance, misses Gregory’s humor in her short summary of his style.
+[^237]:	Vardakas, for instance, misses Gregory’s humor in his short summary of Gregory’s style.
 See @Panagiotis-EpitafiaEpigrammatatoy-2011 16–17.

 [^238]:	See @Gutzwiller-PoeticGarlandsHellenistic-1998 190–96 for the variety of approaches that Callimachus adopts in his dedicatory epigrams.